Nasim Hasan Shah: Bhutto case controversy

-Perhaps the only time in Pakistans' Judicial History that a petition against a Former Chief Justice of Supreme Court of Pakistan was filed, seeking registration of a case against him on charges of abetting in the "murder" of former Prime Minister Zulfikar Ali Bhutto.
+Perhaps the only time in Pakistan's judicial history that a petition against a former Chief Justice of Supreme Court of Pakistan was filed, seeking registration of a case against him on charges of abetting in the "murder" of former Prime Minister Zulfikar Ali Bhutto.

 A division bench comprising Justices Sheikh Abdur Rashid and Bilal Khan held that the petition hardly qualified for processing because the judge of a bench could not be proceeded against in a case which had already been decided.

-The members of the bench felt that petitioner Mian Mohammad Hanif Tahir of the People's Lawyers Forum(PLF) was hardly prepared to address legal aspects of the case and questions arising out of the petition.
+The members of the bench felt that petitioner Hanif Tahir of the People's Lawyers Forum (PLF) was hardly prepared to address legal aspects of the case and questions arising out of the petition.
 Instead, he was agitating legal points in a political manner.

 One member of the bench remarked;